What is Ping? | How to Ping on Windows 11, Linux, and macOS

 What is Ping, and What Does It Do?

 Ping is an abbreviation of “Packet InterNet Groper.”
 In short, we use it to test network problems.
 You can ping a device connected to the network to test its connection.
-For example, you can check the network connection by pinging a computer on the LAN or WAN.
+For example, you can check the network connection by pinging a computer on the LAN network or the WAN side.

 Mike Muss developed the Ping protocol in 1983.
 This protocol sends 32-byte packets to the target and checks the connection.
 If you ping a nearby server, the response time will be low.
 However, if you ping a distant server, the response time will be higher.